 Those taking a private lagoon tour can have the thrill of arriving by water for lunch, dinner or just a social drink.
 Ask your guide to drop you off at the yacht club's wharf at the end of your excursion.

-The Bora Bora Yacht Club Restaurant is top on our list of Bora Bora restaurants.
-They've earned the position.
-It's the best restaurant in Bora Bora!
-Know that feeling of being in exactly the right place at the right time?
-You'll have it at the Bora Bora Yacht Club.
+The Bora Bora Yacht Club Restaurant is on our list of top Bora Bora restaurants.
 There are many delightful experiences to be found on this island.
 Read about our wonderful afternoon at the best spa in Bora Bora.
 Here's more top things to do in Bora Bora.